Friday, July 18, 1980

 “Isolation”

-“The squirrelly lead synth on the energetic but scared-out-of-its-wits IsolationAMG integrated elements of synth-pop and electronic music with a “dead-simple drum machine track” DG cranked in the mix by Hannett.
+“The squirrelly lead synth on the energetic but scared-out-of-its-wits IsolationAM integrated elements of synth-pop and electronic music with a “dead-simple drum machine track” DG cranked in the mix by Hannett.
 Ironically, considering the song title, it may be Joy Division’s most upbeat song.
-CS Morris said it sounded like a song people could actually dance to.
+RV Morris said it sounded like a song people could actually dance to.
 He also recalled it being the first song they put together in the studio around synths.
 GQ Hook said it is “one of my best riffs and probably the closest we get to my actual live bass sound on either album.”
 BV

 “Passover”

-Morris noted that the song doesn’t have a regular beat and that the lyrics reflected an interest Curtis had in divinity.
-GQ With lines like “Is this the role that you wanted to live?” and “This is a crisis I knew had to come/Destroying the balance I’d kept” this also reads like a suicide note.
-In retrospect, the whole album feels like a suicide note.
+The lyrics, which are “dark and poetic,” AD reflect an interest Curtis had in divinity.
+GQ With lines like “Is this the role that you wanted to live?” and “This is a crisis I knew had to come / Destroying the balance I’d kept” this also reads like a suicide note.

 One can read a detailed breakdown of the song musically by professional musician Gordon Moakes at Medium.com.